Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

 During the upload process, the board type was changed from ESP Dev to ESP Wrover.

-Result: This modification resulted in sustainable speed improvement, with the speed boost of at least 2-3 times.
+Result: This modification resulted in sustainable speed improvement, with the speed boost of at least 2 times.

+Time measurement showed that new takes around 145 ms from sending request till receiving measurement.

 However, while uploading code to Tag 1, the board was malfunctioned, such that it is no more recognizable through the USB port.